onlypuppy7/LegacyShell/wiki/wiki/History/updatestimeline.md

 # Credits

-Document created and researched by francio for the LegacyShell project.
+Document researched and compiled by onlypuppy7 (also known as francio) for the LegacyShell project.

 # Granular Data